Overview

 QR Code Generator

-The QR Code Generator handles the most common use cases — URLs, plain text, phone numbers, and vCard-formatted contact cards — and produces a downloadable PNG ready for immediate use on a website, flyer, or business card.
-You can adjust the error correction level depending on how the code will be used: a lower level keeps the pattern simple and clean for digital display, while a higher level adds redundancy that keeps the code scannable even if it's printed small, placed on a curved surface, or partially obscured by wear.
-Because generation happens entirely client-side, nothing you enter — including any personal contact information encoded in a vCard — is sent to a server at any point.
-For most everyday needs, from sharing a portfolio link to printing a quick-access code on packaging, this is the tool to start with before reaching for a specialized format.
+The QR Code Generator covers the most common cases, URLs, plain text, phone numbers, and vCard contact cards, and produces a downloadable PNG ready for a website, flyer, or business card right away.
+You can adjust the error correction level depending on how the code will be used: lower for a clean, simple pattern meant for digital display, higher for redundancy that keeps the code scannable even printed small, on a curved surface, or worn down over time.
+Because everything runs client-side, nothing you enter, including personal contact details in a vCard, ever reaches a server.
+For most everyday needs, from a portfolio link to a quick-access code on packaging, start here before reaching for a specialized format.

 WiFi QR Code Generator

-The WiFi QR Code Generator constructs a properly formatted WIFI: protocol string from your network name, password, and encryption type, then encodes it into a scannable QR code that lets guests join your network without typing anything.
-Most modern phone cameras recognize this format automatically, prompting a "Join Network" action the moment the code is scanned — useful for guest WiFi at home, in a small office, or at a café or rental property.
-Because the entire process runs in your browser, your WiFi password is never transmitted to a server at any point during generation, which matters specifically here since the encoded data is a live network credential rather than a public URL.
-This is the one generator on this list where client-side processing isn't just a nice-to-have; it's the difference between a private network credential staying private and being exposed to a third-party server unnecessarily.
+The WiFi QR Code Generator builds a properly formatted WIFI: string from your network name, password, and encryption type, then encodes it into a code that lets guests join without typing anything.
+Most phone cameras recognize the format automatically and offer a "Join Network" action the moment the code is scanned, handy for guest WiFi at home, in a small office, or at a café or rental property.
+Because the whole process runs in your browser, your password is never sent to a server at any point.
+That's not a minor detail here.
+It's the difference between a network credential staying private and getting exposed to a third-party server for no reason.

 Barcode Generator

-The Barcode Generator produces standard 1D barcodes — including CODE128, EAN-13, EAN-8, and UPC-A — as downloadable SVG files suitable for inventory labeling, retail product packaging, or asset tracking.
-EAN-13 and UPC-A are the formats expected by most retail point-of-sale systems internationally and in North America respectively, while CODE128 offers broader character support and is more commonly used for internal logistics, shipping labels, and warehouse tracking rather than consumer retail shelves.
-The SVG output format matters specifically for barcodes because it's vector-based, meaning the barcode scales cleanly to any print size — from a small product sticker to a large warehouse sign — without the blurring or pixelation that can cause scan failures with a fixed-resolution raster image.
-Like the other two tools, generation happens entirely in the browser with nothing uploaded to a server.
+The Barcode Generator produces standard 1D barcodes, including CODE128, EAN-13, EAN-8, and UPC-A, as downloadable SVG files suited to inventory labels, retail packaging, or asset tracking.
+EAN-13 and UPC-A are what most point-of-sale systems expect internationally and in North America respectively, while CODE128 offers broader character support and tends to show up more in internal logistics and shipping labels than on retail shelves.
+SVG matters specifically for barcodes because it's vector-based, so the barcode scales cleanly from a small product sticker to a large warehouse sign without the blurring that causes scan failures with a fixed-resolution raster image.
+Like the other two tools, generation happens entirely in the browser with nothing uploaded anywhere.

 How We Evaluated

-We tested each generator's output by scanning generated codes with multiple phone camera apps across iOS and Android to confirm reliable, consistent scanning rather than relying on visual inspection alone.
-For the WiFi generator specifically, we verified client-side-only processing by disconnecting from the network after the page loaded and confirming code generation still worked, ruling out any transmission of the password to a server.
-Export quality was checked against the intended use case for each tool — full-resolution PNG suitable for digital and small-print use for the QR generator, and vector SVG suitable for any print size for the barcode generator.
+We tested each generator's output by scanning codes with multiple phone camera apps across iOS and Android, checking for reliable, consistent scans rather than trusting visual inspection alone.
+For the WiFi generator, we verified client-side-only processing by disconnecting from the network after the page loaded and confirming generation still worked, ruling out any transmission of the password to a server.
+Export quality got checked against the intended use case for each tool: full-resolution PNG for digital and small-print use on the QR generator, vector SVG for any print size on the barcode generator.

-Each tool was also checked for unlimited free use with no watermarking and no sign-up requirement, since these are the kinds of tools people often need repeatedly and quickly — printing a fresh WiFi code for a new guest, or generating a batch of inventory barcodes — and friction at that point defeats the purpose of a quick utility tool.
+Each tool also had to offer unlimited free use with no watermark and no sign-up.
+These are tools people tend to need repeatedly and in a hurry, printing a fresh WiFi code for a new guest, or generating a batch of inventory barcodes, and friction at that moment defeats the point of a quick utility.